 The purpose of the Pewaukee Public Library is to provide our community with carefully selected books and other materials to aid in the pursuit of education, information, research, recreation, and the creative use of leisure time.

 The Pewaukee Public Library is the joint library of the City and Village of Pewaukee.
 Located at 210 Main Street, the doors to the 27,600 square foot facility opened in September, 2005.
 Library material is located on two levels, with fiction, mystery, large print, science fiction, graphic novels, and young adult print material on the main level.
 The main level is also home to audio books, DVDs, Blu-Rays, music CDs, and an extensive children’s library.
-The lower level of the Library contains nonfiction books, magazines, newspapers, reference material, the Reference Desk, internet computers, study rooms, a photocopy machine, coffee bar, and administrative office.
-The Library also has access to a collection of downnloadable audiobooks and electronic books.
+The lower level of the Library contains nonfiction books, magazines, newspapers, reference material, the Reference Desk, internet computers, study rooms, a photocopy machine, and administrative office.
+The Library also has access to a collection of downloadable audio books and electronic books.
 Material can located through the online catalog.

 The goal of the Pewaukee Public Library Foundation has been to raise funds for the construction of the Library, applying donations to building construction debt and building improvements.